NVISOsecurity/disable-flutter-tls-verification/README.md

 frida -U --codeshare TheDauntless/disable-flutter-tls-v1 -f YOUR_BINARY
 ```

+Further information can be found in [this blogpost](https://blog.nviso.eu/2022/08/18/intercept-flutter-traffic-on-ios-and-android-http-https-dio-pinning/).

 ## :warning: What if this script doesn't work?

 It is possible that TLS verification still fails with this script.
 There are a few possibilities: